 Our teacher told us that Mohenjo-Daro also known by the name of Mound of the Dead is an archeological site.
 It is in the province of Sindh, Pakistan.
 It was built around 2600 BCE and one of the largest settlements of the ancient Indus Valley Civilization.
 It was abandoned in the 19th century BCE and then was not rediscovered until 1922.
 Its original name is unknown.
 Mohenjo-Daro is located in Larkana District in the middle of the flood plain of this Indus River Valley, The site has a central position between the Indus River and the Ghaggar-Hakra River.

 She told us that this is a bronze statuette “Dancing Girl” of 10.5 centimeters and it is 4,500 years old.
 In 1973, British archaeologist ranked it as his favorite statuette: Another archeologist explained the figure as “a young girl.
 This statue paved the way two important discoveries, metal blending and entertainment of dancing

 We saw this sculpture that was 17.5 centimeters tall.
 Our teachers told us that it is a bearded man along with an armband, and also a cloak which is decorated with trefoil patterns.
 The hair is combed towards the back of the heads.
 The left shoulder has been covered with a cloak and this cloak is decorated with trefoil.
-The eyes are incised and upper lip is shaved.
+The eyes are incised and the upper lip is shaved.

 Seven-stranded Mohenjo-Daro Necklace:

 History speaks its own languages which did never described ever before.
 Yes, course this Necklace was 4500 years old.
 It has an S-shaped clasp.
 It has bronze-metal bead and each and every bead is less than the size of a pepper-seed.
 I was hoping that they were not as same as they are looking in the same original condition but later that the guide told us, it is its original shape which was built by the original developers.

 Finally, that time had arrived when we had to pack our bags and had to return to our homes, It was an enjoyable trip for me and also an educational trip.
 Hence finally it was an essay on a visit to a historical place Mohenjo Daro.